-When you first contact The Medical Negligence Experts, our lawyers will ask about your experience.
+When you first contact The Medical Negligence Experts, our advisors will ask about your experience.
 It’s our job to listen carefully to your claim, then investigate your care to establish whether you have grounds for a compensation claim.
+We will then pair you with one of the panel of legal firms we work with.
 In short, we will seek to prove two things:

 - That you suffer injury from your care provider.
 This may be obvious, or it could involve an independent medical assessment to verify the extent of any damage.

 - That your injury stems from medical negligence.
 Moreover, it wouldn’t occur without an unacceptable standard of treatment and care.